enasequence/read_docs/format_01.md

 We recommend that read data is either submitted in BAM or CRAM format.
 However, read data can be submitted in several standard and platform specific formats.
-Please note that reads must always be de-multiplexed into separate files prior submission.
+Reads should always be de-multiplexed into separate files prior submission.

+Single cell data submissions should be make using BAM or CRAM format.

 ## Standard formats